What do I need to apply?

 Yes.
 Please read our course descriptions.

 Yes.
 This can be arranged with the administration after we’ve received your non-refundable tuition deposit.

 Do you offer work study or scholarship opportunities?
 Do you offer financial aid?

 Fully enrolled students have the opportunity to apply for a work study award.
 Some applicants will receive an award, based on financial need and work study eligibility.
 Work study awards are $500 per year applied directly to tuition costs and require approximately 50 hours of work in exchange.

-At this time the Atlantic Acting School does not participate in any student financial aid program through the Department of Education.
+At this time, Atlantic Acting School does not participate in any student financial aid program through the Department of Education.
 Therefore, students are not eligible for Federal Financial Aid through FAFSA for any Atlantic Acting School program.
-The Atlantic Acting School also is not a participating organization in the Plan 529 College Savings plan through the IRS.
+Atlantic Acting School also is not a participating organization in the Plan 529 College Savings plan through the IRS.

 Is the tuition due all at once?